quarkuscoffeeshop/quarkuscoffeeshop-ansible/README.md

 Usage
 ----------------
 * Default web page
 http://quarkus-cafe-web-quarkus-cafe-demo.apps.example.com/cafe
 this endpoint is used to view the events coming into the cluster
 * If you deploy skip_quarkus_cafe_customermock this will automatically push events to the quarkus cafe dashboard.
-* If you would like to manally push events ti AMQ use the command below.
+* If you would like to manally push events to AMQ use the command below.
 ```shell
 export ENDPOINT="quarkus-cafe-web-quarkus-cafe-demo.apps.ocp4.example.com"
 curl  --request POST http://${ENDPOINT}/order \